Highlights of the Program

 Guggenheim

-• Analysing how subsea carriers may expand inland by linking datacenters and key metro hubs
+• Analysing how subsea carriers may expand inland by linking data centres and key metro hubs

 • Projecting the disruptive potential of subsea economics on terrestrial network models